bartbutenaers/node-red-file-retention-manager/README.md

  When selected, the paths of the (to be) deleted files and folders will be send in the output `payload.report`.
  The value from the config screen can be overwritten via `payload.report` in the input message.

+### Patterns

+Files with a path matching this regex/glob pattern will be removed.
+Use glob pattern `**/*` for all files in all folders.
+The value from the config screen can be overwritten via `payload.patterns` in the input message.